jushkinbekrashidovich/purchase_history/README.md

-Project is not finished yet.
+The Project is not finished yet.